Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Tofu must be stored in the refrigerator; the open blocks or leftover pieces of soy cheese must be dipped in water and stored.

-It is not advisable to use packaged tofu that is more than 5 months old.
+It is not advisable to use packaged tofu over 5 months old.

-If you can make fresh tofu at home, there is nothing better than that.
+If you can make fresh tofu at home, nothing is better.